-Shillington upbeat despite Ireland facing 'group of death'
+Clare Shillington: Ireland opener upbeat despite facing 'group of death'

-BBC Sport - Shillington upbeat despite Ireland facing 'group of death'
+BBC Sport - Clare Shillington: Ireland opener upbeat despite facing 'group of death'

 Shillington upbeat despite Ireland facing 'group of death'